 We kick this off with a simple fact, nothing lasts forever.
 That being said, therefore, your grocery bag will not last forever.
 And in today’s world that encourages reuse and recycling as well as healthy living, it is expected that you find a way to reuse your worn out grocery bag.
 Alternatively, you can purchase a cheap grocery bag if you do not have one already to bring your vegetable garden idea to life.
 A great way to do this is converting your grocery bag into a vegetable garden; talk about killing two birds with one stone.

-This idea is also great as it saves your money and space.
+This idea is also great as it saves your money and space and also helps in conserving the environment by using reusable bag.
 It is especially feasible if you live in an urban setting where space is a luxury (if you may).
 You can easily place these vegetable bags anywhere from your balcony to your porch as you seek to squeeze out any of your constricted space.
 With this simple gardening solution, you will also definitely cut down on your food costs around the house since you do not have to buy a lot of vegetables.
 You will also definitely eat healthier as you dodge those heavily treated vegetables out there that may pose health risks over time.

 Now that we are in agreement (hopefully) that this is a great idea for you and the environment, let us get right into how to set up your vegetable garden from a grocery bag.

 In this case, we do mean secure the grocery bag(s) literally.
 Your space and your vegetable need will often dictate how many grocery bags you need for your project.
 If you have space, these grocery bags cannot be too much as you can always sell the extra vegetables if any.
 The grocery bags you intend to use on your vegetable garden need to be usable; not too worn out.
 It defeats the purpose if your vegetable garden will start falling apart on its own only a short time after setup.